 Why You Can't Protect Yourself Completely

 The problem with public data is that you cannot control it at all.
 That’s why it’s called public.
 And identity thieves are getting more and more creative when it comes to using public information to find victims.

-As more people are aware of identity theft, it’s easy to see the time down the road when we will all have some kind of identity protection program, just like we all have anti-virus software on our computers.
+As more people are aware of identity theft, it’s easy to see the time down the road when we will all have some kind of identity protection program or an identity theft protection service, just like we all have anti-virus software on our computers.
 And just like antivirus software, we will pay for it gladly, rather than risk the headache of becoming an identity theft victim.